Dialog: Cam Coordinates

 MD-DIALOG-2DCAM-SELECT-2DCAM-1

-2s - End-Caps - this box shows ONLY when the first coordinate of the Cam does not equal the last coordinate.
-E.g.: a linear Slot-Cam type.
+2s - End-Caps - shows ONLY when the first XY-coordinate of the Cam is not equal the last XY-coordinate.
+For example, a linear Slot-Cam.

-3s - Inner / Outer - to indicate the status of the Cam-Coordinate calculations and Cams.
+3s - Inner / Outer - status of the cams after the Cam-Coordinate calculations ( see Cam Status )

-4s - Cam Options - Choose to calculate, display, and/or save the cam-profile coordinates for the Inner, Outer, Groove, or Negative Groove cam-type.
-The Negative Groove cam-type applies to the STEP file-type only.
+4s - Cam Options - calculate, display, and/or save the cam-profile coordinates for the Inner, Outer, Groove, or Negative Groove cam-type.
+Negative Groove is for a STEP file only.

 or